tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 ######################

-The purpose of the handover configuration is to verify whether UE measurement configuration is updated properly after a succesful handover takes place.
+The purpose of the handover configuration is to verify whether UE measurement configuration is updated properly after a successful handover takes place.
 For this purpose, the simulation will construct 2 eNodeBs with different UE measurement configuration, and the UE will perform handover from one cell to another.
 The UE will be located on a straight line between the 2 eNodeBs, and